JackCampbell5/LearnPython/README.md

 2. Follow the guide on how to create a new [Anaconda Prompt](Guides/anaconda.md) and create new env called LearnPython
 3. Follow the guide in [Guide to Code in Python](Guides/PythonIntro.md) and follow the lessons
 4. Try the practice projects when you think you are ready
+### Why learn Python?
++ Easier syntax for beginners
++ Data science
++ Web Server Processing
++ Easily make windows applications to do what you want